duykhoa/quote_center/data/JimRohn.md

 So the next time you give flower, say: just so my flowers won't do all the talking, let me add.
 And then put the gift of words to work, to go along with the activity.

 Don't shoot a cannon to a rabbit.
 It's effective, but you'll have no more rabbit.
 It calls too much firepower.

+You don't get paid for the hour.
+You get paid for the value you bring to the hour.

+The more you know the less you need to say.

+How long should you try? - Until.

+Successful people have libraries.
+The rest have big screen TVs.

+Excuses are the nails used to build a house of failure.

+Old way won't open new doors.